 IN-CSE acknowledges to the MTC-IWF with the conformation of the received Device Triggering Report.

 [optional] Step 7: Connection establishment procedure

-The ASN/MN-CSE performs the Connection establishment procedure as described in clause B.6.1.1 and oneM2M TS-0003 [i.3] for Secure Connection establishment.
+The ASN/MN-CSE performs the Connection establishment procedure as described in clause B.6.1.1 and oneM2M TS-0003 [3] for Secure Connection establishment.